horiapuscasu/text-chat/README.md

 Nodejs application for Windows- for this you  need installed only Nodejs no extra-typica(only Next button like always)

-Based on(the emojis and file transfer added by me) https://github.com/sumanchalki/private-public-chat-websocket text chat , file transfer and emoji in pass1 digest passwords https://websistent.com/tools/htdigest-generator-tool/ realm / module ws of node https://localhost:3129 and https://localhost:8080 when behind nginx(installed even https://github.com/horiapuscasu/video-chat) see in instructions
+Based on(the emojis and file transfer added by me) https://github.com/sumanchalki/private-public-chat-websocket text chat,https://github.com/DanDonoghue/multithreaded-ws threads  , file transfer and emoji in pass1 digest passwords https://websistent.com/tools/htdigest-generator-tool/ realm / module ws of node https://localhost:3129 and https://localhost:8080 when behind nginx(installed even https://github.com/horiapuscasu/video-chat) see in instructions
 Accordind to stackoverflows ~ 450 connections/websockets for ws module of node.
 Delete package.json and package-lock.json in kit before installing.